danielduarte/xml2json-canonical/README.md

 ```JavaScript
 const json = toJson(xml, 'compact');
 ```
 The most compact representation in JSON format.
 Take into account that this profile looses the text nodes that are purely composed by whitespace characters (LR, CR, tabs and spaces), which are in most cases not used.
-To keep those strings in the result, please use the default options (omitting the second parameter), or use another profile like `'strict'`.
+To keep those strings in the result use the default options (omitting the second parameter), or use another profile like `'strict'`.
 Also you can specify customized options instead of profiles as the second parameter and set `skipEmptyTexts: false`.

 > Output:
 ```JavaScript